 Types of caregiving

-There are lots of ways you can help care for tamariki who need it.
-Our caregivers are made up of both family, whānau and non-kin caregivers, and they all provide a range of care options for tamariki.
+There are different ways people can care for tamariki who need a safe home in which they can flourish.
+Oranga Tamariki caregivers are both whānau and non-whānau caregivers, and they all provide a range of care options for tamariki.

-Family Home care
+Family home care